 (a) if he declares to have resigned from the Evangelical Lutheran Church or has converted to another religious community;

-(b) if he renounces the right to public preaching and administering of sacraments;
+(b) if he renounces the right to public preaching and administering of Sacraments;

 (c) if he leaves the service under circumstances, which indicate that, he is not likely to return.

-(2) If paragraph (1) applies, the Pastor loses the right to public preaching and administering of sacraments.
-He also loses the right to use clerical titles or titles bestowed by the Church, the right to wear the robes of office and all rights to and qualifications for emoluments or pension benefits for himself and his dependants, unless the rules of the ELC Pension Fund provide differently.
+(2) If Section 59(1) applies, the Pastor loses the right to public preaching and administering of Sacraments.
+He also loses the right to use clerical titles or titles bestowed by the Church, the right to wear the robes of office and all rights to and qualifications for emoluments or pension benefits for himself and his dependants, unless the Rules of the ELC Pension Fund provide differently.

 (3) Church Council shall confirm the resignation in writing, specifying reasons.
-The date of resignation is to be recorded therein and it shall refer to the legal consequences of paragraph (2) hereof.
+The date of resignation is to be recorded therein and it shall refer to the legal consequences of Section 59(2) hereof.
 The notification is to be delivered to him.

 Section 60 Removal from Office

-(1) Church Council may remove the Pastor from service if the committee established by Church Council under section 28 or by the appeal committee established by the Church Council of UELCSA, has decided on this course of action.
+(1) Church Council may remove the Pastor from service if the committee established by Church Council under Section 28 or by the appeal committee established by the Church Council of UELCSA, has decided on this course of action.

-(2) The removal from office can only be effected if it concerns the conduct or lack of suitability of the Pastor.
+(2) The removal from office can only be effected, if it concerns the conduct or lack of suitability of the Pastor.
 The decision is taken by Church Council on recommendation of the Ecclesiastical Council.
 Section 58(9) shall apply.

 CHAPTER 8